Deutsch Intern

 Despite its comparatively small size, the department has a high international profile, which is reflected in numerous collaborations with institutions from all continents.
 In this context, close cooperation with the non-German universities of Uppsala (Sweden), Montevideo (Uruguay) and Sao Paulo (Brazil) should be emphasised.
 Noteworthy is the long-standing cooperation with the Department of Geological Sciences at the University of Cape Town (UCT, South Africa).

 The department is involved in a number of international organisations, such as the International Commission on Stratigraphy of the International Union of Geological Sciences (Frimmel, Geyer) and the Society for Geology Applied to Mineral Deposits (SGA).
-Two department members (Frimmel, Koglin) belong to the "Executive Council" of SGA - one of the two leading organisations worldwide in the field of deposit research.
+Prof. Frimmel belongs to the "Executive Committee" of SGA - one of the two leading organisations worldwide in the field of deposit research.

 • Canadian Continental Exploration Corp., Toronto, Kanada